By: Lorraine Thomson

-Nitty gritty time it is.
+Its nitty gritty time it is.
 While the synopsis is amazing and draws you in don’t expect too much beyond that and the beautiful eye-catching cover.
-Yes the book was okay, I finished it after all.
+Yes, the book was okay, I finished it after all.
 But it really is a big mess.
-The story jumps quickly between scenes, and takes so many turns it’s hard to keep straight.
+The story jumps quickly between scenes and takes so many turns it’s hard to keep straight.

-While it starts of very strong and promising after about 4 chapters is rolls downhill to a become a big cluster of mish mosh.
-Through the whole book I kept thinking that sounds so similar to the Razorland trilogy and Ann Aguirre.
-There is no real explanation to explain why the world has fallen into such despair or what’s the cause for the “mutants” .
+While it starts off very strong and promising after about 4 chapters is rolls downhill to a become a big cluster of mish-mosh.
+Through the whole book, I kept thinking that sounds so similar to the Razorland trilogy and Ann Aguirre.
+There is no real explanation to explain why the world has fallen into such despair or what’s the cause for the “mutants”.
 Use that term lightly because as it seems they are just people born with severe birth defects who were not killed after birth.

-In The New Dark there are several communities, Amat ( people who live secluded & live off the land), Free ( Cult like, think FLDS type), Mutants (people born with defects) and the people of Dinawl (people who live in a crappy rundown city who buy people who don’t live in Dinawl, also lives among the mutant).
+In The New Dark there are several communities, Amat ( people who live secluded & live off the land), Free ( Cult-like, think FLDS type), Mutants (people born with defects) and the people of Dinawl (people who live in a crappy rundown city who buy people who don’t live in Dinawl, also live among the mutant).
 The way that they are all thrown in together just turns into a horrid updated version of an underground railroad effect.
-Actually all the people come off as just ignorant of each other’s lifestyle.
+Actually, all the people come off as just ignorant of each other’s lifestyle.

-The relationship development between the characters is just painful, and not like painful as in they physically or emotionally hurt each other ( they do that too) but painful as in they all seem to struggle with any kind of empathy while all seeming to come off at Self absorbed in their own quest.
+The relationship development between the characters is just painful, and not like painful as in them physically or emotionally hurt each other ( they do that too) but painful as in they all seem to struggle with any kind of empathy while all seeming to come off at Self-absorbed in their own quest.

 The book was ok, there were a lot of great scenes the structure of how the story was told, the multiple POV and the guessing of where in the timeline you are made it very difficult to read and follow.

 The books also just kind of ends.
-Now I know this is supposed to be a trilogy and this is just book 1, but there wasn’t even a cliff hanger to make you want to continue.
+Now I know this is supposed to be a trilogy and this just books 1, but there wasn’t even a cliffhanger to make you want to continue.
 It just kind of ended on a very flat not in the POV of a secondary character, which I found very odd.